ellipsis/ellipsis/README.md

 ### Upgrading to ellipsis
 No stranger to dotfiles?
 Spent years hording complex configurations for esoteric and archaic programs?
-Have your own system for managing them using a bunch of scripts you've cobbled together over the years? ...I've been there, friend.
+Have your own system for managing them using a bunch of scripts you've cobbled together over the years?
+I've been there, friend.

 Luckily it's easy to convert your existing dotfiles into a shiny new ellipsis
 package: